NASA University Student Launch Initiative (USLI)

 Overview

-Leading a 8-member payload team in CSU's NASA USLI program.
-The project involves designing a deployable payload system to collect and analyze a soil sample during the March 2026 NASA competition in Huntsville, Alabama.
+Leading an 8-member payload team in CSU's NASA USLI Senior Design Team.
+The project involves designing a deployable payload system to collect and analyze a soil sample during the April 2026 NASA competition in Huntsville, Alabama.

 Key Contributions (Ongoing)